Anxiety Disorder Treatment

-According to the National Institute of Mental Health, anxiety disorders affect about 40 million adults each year.
-The cause and degree of anxiety can be confusing because everyone will feel anxious from time to time.
-Unlike nervousness that is precipitated by a stressful situation like a job interview, illness, or speaking in public, anxiety disorders can be all-consuming and can last up to six months or longer if left untreated.
+Anxiety disorders affect 40 million adults every year or about 18.1% of the U.S. population, making it the most common mental health illness in the country.
+Additionally, almost 30% of adults experience symptoms of an anxiety disorder at some point in their lives.
+Anxiety disorders develop from a complex set of factors, including genetics and environmental factors as well as brain chemistry.
+Anxiety can be confusing because everyone feels anxious and experiences negative thoughts from time to time.
+Unlike nervousness precipitated by a stressful situation like a job interview, illness, or speaking in public, anxiety disorders can be all-consuming and can last up to six months or longer if left untreated.

-Most people who have an anxiety disorder will often have an accompanying diagnosis like depression or chemical dependency.
-Anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
-That’s why it is important to seek help from a trained professional who can accurately diagnose all of the accompanying conditions and prescribe the right course of treatment for you
+Most people who have an anxiety disorder will have an accompanying diagnosis like depression or a substance use disorder as anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
+Thankfully though, anxiety disorders are treatable conditions that can be successfully addressed with the right anxiety treatment and clinical care.
+Even those with more severe anxiety can learn to manage their symptoms and live a happy, fulfilling life.
+That’s why it’s vital to seek help from a trained professional who can prescribe the right course of anxiety treatment.

-(Because these symptoms in and of themselves do not always indicate the presence of an anxiety disorder, please contact your physician or mental health treatment provider in order to obtain an accurate diagnosis.)
+Note: Because these symptoms don’t always indicate the presence of an anxiety disorder, please contact your physician or mental health treatment provider to obtain an accurate diagnosis.

 Types of Anxiety Disorders